YOU ARE CORDIALLY INVITED TO FISH THE 48th ANNUAL LADIES TARPON FLY TOURNAMENT

 2. Failure to turn in score sheet by 5:00 PM each day will result in a 100-point penalty for each infraction which shall be strictly enforced.

-3. The Tournament operates on the honor system, and as such, relies on the integrity of its participants to guard its reputation as one of the premier fly fishing tournaments in salt water.
+premier fly fishing tournaments in salt water.
 Any Angler or Guide found to have knowingly or willfully violated this, or another tournament’s rules, may not be issued an invitation.

 TACKLE SPECIFICATIONS

 1. Only one-handed rods and single action reels, designed specifically for fly casting, will be eligible.
-The butt may not extend more than 4 inches below the reel seat.
-The rod may not be altered after the fish is hooked.
+The butt may not extend more than 4 inches

-2. leaders must meet IGFA standards.
+2. Leaders must meet IGFA standards.
 Tippet will be 16 pound Mason provided by the tournament.

 3. Only artificial lures may be used.
 Lures must be of single hook construction only and hook must not exceed 2-3/4 inches overall.